ikyriazi/ikyriazi.github.io/docs/instrumentation.md

 permalink: /instrumentation/
 ---

 This is a visualization of orchestra instruments.
-Each instrument has its own color; additionaly, instruments of the same family have colors of similar hue.
-As the following animations show, the goal of the visualization is to visualize instruments according to the following characteristics:
+Each instrument is colored differently, but instruments of the same family have colors of similar hue.
+As exemplified by the animations below, the goal is to visualize instruments according to the following characteristics:
 - <b>color</b> to represent instrument and instrumental family
 - <b>length of line</b> to represent instrument's prominence / duration within the whole piece
 - <b>speed of animation</b> to represent tempo / rhythmical patterns of each instrument

 <img src="../assets/instrumentation1.png" style="max-width:57.6%; min-width: 265px;"/>

-Instrumentation visualization with GUI (still image)
+<div>[Still image | Instrumentation visualization with GUI]</div>
 <br/><br/>

 <div>